ziyadoodle/forum-alumni-umb/README.md

 ## Run the Project

-use cli to run `php spark serve` command to run the app.
+use cli to write `php spark serve` command to run the app.

 ## Important Change with index.php